Gallery crackdown on Leonardo da Vinci show tickets

 "The resale of tickets for the Leonardo da Vinci exhibition is against the terms and conditions of their sale and this information is printed on the tickets.

-"Our website clearly states: 'Tickets that have been resold will be canceled without refund and admission will be refused to the bearer.'"
+"Our website clearly states: 'Tickets that have been resold will be cancelled without refund and admission will be refused to the bearer.'"

 She added that the gallery was in the process of contacting companies and websites offering to re-sell tickets and requesting that they "stop immediately.